 Or the woman with the issue of blood.
 Who had been in the same condition for twelve years.
 Ostracized by the church because of her condition.
 Did her faith heal her?

 In what circumstance do you find yourself that would cause your faith to manifest a miracle?
 People have said for years, “Seeing is believing.”
 But faith dictates “Believing is seeing.”
 (Hebrews 11:1) You have to catch the revelation.
 Your faith in God must be on the rise, in order to annihilate the stumbling block that causes you to think negatively; about whatever predicament you find yourself.
 Jesus must be the real and living factor in your life.
 Not a specter to hide behind while pretending to be something you’re not.
-The masquerade party is over.
-Take a good look in the mirror at your spirit.
+The more you pretend the less you gain.
+This masquerade party is over.
+You may do it on Facebook but not in the Good Book!
+Take a serious look in the mirror at your spirit.
 Pray and ask God to create in you a clean heart and renew a steadfast spirit within you.
 (Psalm 51:10) Still yourself and be faithful in all He reveals.
+You see, faith paves the way to a miracle.